-Training Table 3.6: Incorporating Moderate Amounts of Carbohydrate-Rich Sweets into Meals/Snacks the potential to improve sport performance.
+Training Table 3.6: Incorporating Moderate Amounts of Carbohydrate-Rich Sweets into Meals/Snacks

-- Use 1-2 teaspoons of jelly on toasted whole grain bread or muffins - Enjoy 1-2 small cookies with milk as a bedtime snack. - Bake oatmeal cookies with a few chocolate chips. - Savor a bite-sized candy bar instead of a full-size bar after a meal.
+- Use 1-2 teaspoons of jelly on toasted whole grain bread or muffins. - Enjoy 1-2 small cookies with milk as a bedtime snack. - · Bake oatmeal cookies with a few chocolate chips. - Savor a bite-sized candy bar instead of a full-size bar after a meal.